LLNL/Silo/docs/Chapter2-Section2.md

   The individual mesh names referenced here `CANNOT` be the names of other multi-block meshes.
   In other words, it is not valid to create a multi-mesh that references other multi-meshes.

-  For example, in the case where the are 6 blocks to be assembled into a larger mesh named 'multi-mesh' in the file 'foo. silo' and the blocks are stored in three files as in the figure below,
+  For example, in the case where the are 6 blocks to be assembled into a larger mesh named 'multi-mesh' in the file 'foo.silo' and the blocks are stored in three files as in the figure below,

   Figure 0-7: Strings for multi-block objects.